ktht/asetup/README.md

 done
 ```

+If you get an error along the lines of `libprotobuf-lite.so*: cannot open shared object file` after a system-wide update, then make sure to rebuild `cvmfs` with `yay -S --rebuild cvmfs`.
 To verify after mounting that everything's correctly set up, run `cvmfs_config probe` and `cvmfs_config showconfig [domain.cern.ch]` to see if you get any errors.
 You might also want to consult logs in `CVMFS_DEBUGLOG`.

 If everything's fine, then start the Docker daemon with `systemctl start docker` and execute: